Professor-Nobody/discord-advance-rpc/README.md

 <body>
     <div class="container" style="text-align: center";>
         <div class="hewader">
-            its an advance discord rpc easy to setup, with custome buttons and time stamps <br>
+            its an advance discord rpc easy to setup by "professor nobody", with custome buttons and time stamps <br>
  please make sure to follow me on
  <a href="www.instagram.com/profesor_nobody_/">Instagram</a> <br>
  <p> Here you first need to download or clone this repository in replit and then you have to use </p> <br>